legaultpierre/qualite_logicielle/README.md

+#Qualite logicielle
+##Disclaimer
+This is a training exercise from the Ecole des Mines de Nantes

+## How to use
 To use application,
 - import the source code as a Maven project in your IDE
 - start the server by running `net.apispark.webapi.WebApiMain`